PluralSight provides free and paid learning resources to individuals and enterprises in the tech niche.

 Pluralsight is a skill development and assessment platform for serious business and is not a scam.

-The platform is packed to the gills with lots of guided learning and certification features as well as company-focused perks.
+The platform is packed to the gills with lots of guided learning, certification features, and company-focused perks.

 Among other things, PluralSight helps increase your team’s understanding of their responsibilities and empowers them with the skills to act accordingly.

 Do I recommend it?
 Yes, I do, especially for those new to tech who need a laid-down structure to organize their learning process and kickstart their careers.